Vicky-Rana/IMDB-Movie-Rating-Predictive-Model/README.md

 More Information can be found inside the ppt file uploaded in the repository.

-We have used R Studio for building a predictive model.
+I have used R Studio for building a predictive model.